boystrange/astro/2024-helix/index.md

 does a fantastic job in bringing out the faintest structure of the outer, faint rings surrounding the nebula.

-I ended this processing phase stretching the image with Seti Astro's **Statistical Stretch** selecting the unlinked mode.
+I ended this processing phase stretching the image with [Seti Astro]'s **Statistical Stretch** selecting the unlinked mode.
 Becase the nebula occupies a small portion of the frame, I lowered the target median to 0.03.